daormar/debasher/doc/design_doc_resident.md

        ignores the late marker of round 0, closes round 1 when the slow path's marker arrives (checkpoint 1) and completes the halt (checkpoint 2), and the four nodes finish; the last snapshot has a checkpoint at every node.
-  5. G5: sequence numbers, deduplication and detection of gaps, in six pieces (agreed 2026-09-21; the outbound backlog was added on that date, and the first piece before them because the numbering relies on it):
+  5. G5: sequence numbers, deduplication and detection of gaps. **Done 2026-09-22**, in six pieces (agreed 2026-09-21; the outbound backlog was added on that date, and the first piece before them because the numbering relies on it):
      - 5.1 A node sends only inside `process_data`. **Done 2026-09-21**:
        `FBPProcess.send_data` raises unless it is called on the thread that is running `process_data`, the brain thread or the one that replays the